phalcon-orphanage/docs/en/tutorial-invo.md

 }
 ```

-This class extends the `Phalcon\Mvc\User\Component`.
+This class extends the [Phalcon\Mvc\User\Component](api/Phalcon_Mvc_User_Component).
 It is not imposed to extend a component with this class, but it helps to get access more quickly to the application services.
 Now, we are going to register our first user component in the services container:

 ```php
 <?php